aiidateam/AEP/005_exportformat/readme.md

 * Hybrid version: create JSON files, but store them in the object store.
 Just keep a minimal JSON index (e.g. a mapping uuid -> hashkey) - could also be stored in multiline json, even if in many cases one might have to load it all in memory.

 ## Comments

-[a] I know we can never have these requirements very precise and they will always be a vague estimate, but won't this also rely a lot on the machine being used.
-Is this target of 1Mnodes/hour for a standard laptop, a workstation or a dedicated AiiDA server?

-[b] For this requirement, it then becomes crucial that we can really introspect an archive very fast to get a rough sense of the size of the contents.
-Ideally by scanning on the file, but if this is too slow, we might need to create some "index" file with some stats that our commands typically use.
-This also goes back to the `verdi export inspect` command and making that as efficient as possible.

 [c] Agreed on all three points.
 However, your confusion (in a private email) that we shouldn't use SQLite does not hold.
 Indeed, looking at your points: (a) SQLite is in the standard python library, no dependencies required (I use SQLAlchemy because I'm lazy, but I could drop it in disk-objectstore and have 0 dependencies).
 (b) SQLite is a very stable and robust format.
 They have a dedicated page: https://www.sqlite.org/lts.html, intend to support the format at least until 2050, and SQLite is  the recommended by the US Library Of Congress for the preservation of digital content.